redhat-cop/container-pipelines/blue-green-spring/README.md

 * A `BuildConfig` that defines a `JenkinsPipelineStrategy` build, which will be used to define out pipeline.
 * A `BuildConfig` that defines a `Source` build with `Binary` input.
 This will build our image.

-At this point you should be able to go to the Web Console and follow the pipeline by clicking in your `myapp-dev` project, and going to *Builds* -> *Pipelines*.
+At this point you should be able to go to the Web Console and follow the pipeline by clicking in your `spring-boot-web-build` project, and going to *Builds* -> *Pipelines*.
 There is a prompt for input on the pipeline before the production route is switched to the new deployment.
 You can interact with it by clicking on the _input required_ link, which takes you to Jenkins, where you can click the *Proceed* button.
 By the time you get through the end of the pipeline you should be able to visit the Route for your app deployed to the `myapp-prod` project to confirm that your image has been promoted through all stages.

 ## Cleanup